Futuro: History

-An excerpt from a February 1970 copy of Architecture d’aujourd’hui describes "Futuro" as:
+An excerpt from a February 1970 copy of Architecture d'aujourd'hui describes the Futuro as:

 the first model in a series of holiday homes to be licensed in 50 countries, already mass-produced in the United States, Australia and Belgium.
 The segments of the elliptic envelope are assembled on the site using a metal footing.
 Through its shape and materials used, the house can be erected in very cold mountains or even by the sea.
 The area is 50 sq m, the volume 140 cubic m, divided by adaptable partitions.

-By the mid-1970s, the Futuro was taken off the market, having been poorly received, since its inception — its avant-garde construction, appearance and materials having negatively influenced public acceptance.
+By the mid-1970s, the Futuro was taken off the market, having been poorly received since its inception—its avant-garde construction, appearance, and materials having negatively influenced public acceptance.

-The first Futuro House that was erected near Lake Puulavesi in Finland elicited public protest because it looked too unnatural for the rustic environment.
-In the United States, Futuro Houses were banned from many municipalities by zoning regulations.
+The first Futuro that was erected near Lake Puulavesi in Finland elicited public protest because it looked too unnatural for the rustic environment.
+In the United States, Futuros were banned from many municipalities by zoning regulations.
 Banks were reluctant to finance them.
 Some were vandalised.
-Some customers who'd committed to buy them, backed out and forfeited their non-refundable $1,000 deposits ($ adjusted for inflation).
-Some have been destroyed.
-In 1999, the city of Tampa ordered a Futuro House demolished.
-Shortly after the turn of the century, a Futuro House was purchased on Broadkill Beach, Delaware, and destroyed to make way for a double-wide modular home.
-Some have been vandalised in drive-by shootings.
+Some customers who had committed to buy them backed out and forfeited their non-refundable $1,000 deposits ($ adjusted for inflation).
+Some were destroyed.

 The oil crisis of 1973 led to an abrupt halt in plastic production.
 Synthetics became very expensive to produce.
-Additionally, the public was shifting their view of plastics from a miracle material to an ecological concern.
-These problems provide context to the discontinuation of the Futuro House.
-Fewer than 100 were made and it is estimated that today around 60 of the original Futuro Houses survive, owned mostly by private individuals.
-The prototype (serial number 000) is in the collection of Museum Boijmans Van Beuningen in Rotterdam.
-The Futuro no. 001, the only other Futuro currently in a public collection, is in the possession of the WeeGee Exhibition Centre in Espoo, Finland.
+Additionally, public views of plastics were shifting from a miracle material to an ecological concern.
+These problems provide context to the discontinuation of the Futuro.
+Fewer than 100 were made, and in 2015, it was estimated that around 60 survived, including in Australia, Denmark, Estonia, Finland, France, Germany, Greece, Japan, the Netherlands, New Zealand, Norway, Ukraine, Russia, Sweden, South Africa, Taiwan, the United Kingdom, and the United States, owned mostly by private individuals.
+The prototype (serial number 000) is in the collection of Museum Boijmans Van Beuningen in Rotterdam, in the Netherlands.
+The Futuro no. 001, the only other unit currently in a public collection, is in the possession of the WeeGee Exhibition Centre in Espoo, Finland.

-There are approximately 63 confirmed Futuro Houses in existence across the world.
-They are in: Australia, Denmark, Estonia, Finland, France, Germany, Greece, Japan, the Netherlands, New Zealand, Norway, Ukraine, Russia, Sweden, South Africa, Taiwan, the United Kingdom and the United States of America.
+As of July 2026, a new Futuro was being built in Pieksämäki, Finland, for exhibition purposes.